As a kid, whenever we went out to eat as a family I felt embarrassed by my dad.

 Here are a handful of ideas for getting started practicing assertiveness in small ways:

 - Make imperfect decisions.
-When you’re faced with trivial joint decision with someone—like which show to watch on Netflix with a friend or partner in the evenings—just pick the first thing that comes to mind and say that’s what you want to watch.
+When you’re faced with a trivial joint decision with someone—like which show to watch on Netflix with a friend or partner in the evenings—just pick the first thing that comes to mind and say that’s what you want to watch.
 Don’t worry if you’re not totally sure if that’s what you really want to watch or how the other person may or may not feel.
 Just say, I’d like to watch Detectorists.
 Or, Let’s watch Planet Earth.

 - Whenever you’re being seated at a restaurant, ask for a different table.